Take this medication consistently, and your risk of getting HIV goes way down

 PrEP consists of two medicines (tenofovir and emtricitabine) that work to stop HIV from multiplying inside the body after someone is exposed to it, say from sexual intercourse or sharing needles.
 Because the virus isn’t spreading, it cannot ever fully and permanently infect the body with HIV.

 For PrEP to be effective, people at risk of HIV must take the oral PrEP pill every day and check in with their doctor every three months.
 Taking PrEP every day ensures that there is a steady presence of the medication in the bloodstream.
 (It’s similar to how birth control pills need to be taken every day so the proper hormone levels are always present to prevent pregnancy.)

 PrEP is remarkably effective when taken consistently.
-It can reduce the risk of contracting HIV through sex by 90 percent, and getting HIV through shared needles by 70 percent, according to the Centers for Disease Control and Prevention.
+It can reduce the risk of contracting HIV through sex by about 99 percent, and getting HIV through shared needles by at least 74 percent, according to the Centers for Disease Control and Prevention.
 However, doctors still recommend using a condom every single time you have sex for maximum protection against HIV and to protect against STDs.

 If you think you may benefit from taking PrEP to prevent an HIV infection, learn more about the recommendations for who should take PrEP here.